theprimarybrain/theprimarybrain.github.io/_posts/2022-11-05-Turkey-Activities-For-Toddlers.md

 [![Toddler]({{ site.github.url }}/assets/img/turkey-toddler-puzzle-sensory-bin.jpg)](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Turkey-Preschool-Curriculum-Letter-T-4199735?utm_source=PB%20Blog&utm_campaign=Turkey%20Toddler%20Post)

-Add some feathers to the bottom of a bin and place all Letter T/t cards throughout the bin.
-Your child’s job is to sort each uppercase and lowercase letter T/t.
+Add some feathers to the bottom of a bin and place all puzzle piece cards throughout the bin.
+Show the letter cards for T and t.
+Review the difference between an uppercase T or a “big t” and a lowercase t or “little t.”Your child’s job is to match each puzzle piece while reviewing letter names!

 [![Toddler]({{ site.github.url }}/assets/img/turkey-toddler-sensory-bin.jpg)](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Turkey-Preschool-Curriculum-Letter-T-4199735?utm_source=PB%20Blog&utm_campaign=Turkey%20Toddler%20Post)